-Year Ended December 3 2018 31, (In thousands) Income tax expense (benefit) at the federal statutory rate (21%) \$ 40,00 08 Impact of net income attributable to the pre-incorporation period (14,27 79) Impact of nontaxable noncontrolling interest (24,97 73) State income tax expense (benefit), net of federal tax effect 11 19 Deferred taxes related to change in tax status (72,78 87) Other, net (45 53) Provision for (benefit from) income taxes \$ (72,36 65)
+Year Ended December 31, 2019 2018 (In thousands) Income tax expense (benefit) at the federal statutory rate (21%) \$ 37,722 \$ 40,008 Impact of net income attributable to the pre-incorporation period (14,279) Impact of nontaxable noncontrolling interest (36,735) (24,973) State income tax expense (benefit), net of federal tax effect 119 Deferred taxes related to change in tax status (42,424) (72,787) Other, net (145) (453) Provision for (benefit from) income taxes \$ (41,582) \$ (72,365)

-The components of the Company's deferred tax assets and liabilities as of December 31, 2018 are as follows:
+The components of the Company's deferred tax assets and liabilities as of December 31, 2019 and 2018 are as follows:

+Year Ended December 31, oer 31,

-Dece mber 31, 2018
+2019 2018

-(Ir thousands)
+(In thousands))

 Deferred tax assets:

-Net operating loss and interest expense carryforwards (indefinite life carryforward) \$ 2,131
+Net operating loss and interest expense carryforwards (indefinite life carryforward) \$ 7,958 \$ 2,131

-Investment in the Operating Company 94,468
+Investment in the Operating Company 134,272 94,468

-Other 284
+Other 237 284

-Total deferred tax assets 96,883
+Total deferred tax assets 142,467 96,883

-Valuation allowance
+Valuation allowance (1)

-Net deferred tax assets 96,883
+Net deferred tax assets 142,466 96,883

 Deferred tax liabilities:

 Oil and natural gas properties and equipment

 Other

 Total deferred tax liabilities

-Net deferred tax assets (liabilities) \$ 96,883
+Net deferred tax assets (liabilities) \$ 142,466 \$ 96,883

-As of December 31, 2018, the Partnership has net deferred tax assets of approximately \$96.9 million, including \$72.8 million recorded as a result of the Partnership's change in tax status.
-Under federal income tax provisions applicable to the Partnership's change in tax status, the Partnership's basis for federal income tax purposes in its interest in the Operating Company consists primarily of the sum of the Partnership's unitholders' tax bases in their interests in the Partnership on the date of the tax status change.
-Under federal income tax reporting rules applicable to publicly traded partnerships ("PTPs"), partner information, including partner tax basis information, is required to be provided to the Partnership, but not in sufficient time for the Partnership to finalize its determination of the resultant tax basis in the Operating Company.
-The deferred tax asset reflected above represents the Partnership's best estimate of the difference between its tax basis and its basis for financial accounting purposes in the Operating Company.
-The estimate is subject to revision, which the Partnership does not believe will be material, when the Partnership finalizes its federal income tax computations for 2018.
-The Partnership has federal net operating loss carryforwards of approximately \$8.3 million which may be carried forward indefinitely to offset future taxable income.
+As of December 31, 2019 and 2018, the Partnership had net deferred tax assets of approximately \$142.5 million and \$96.9 million, respectively.
+Under federal income tax provisions applicable to the Partnership's change in tax status, the Partnership's basis for federal income tax purposes in its interest in the Operating Company consisted primarily of the sum of the Partnership's unitholders' tax bases in their interests in the Partnership on the date of the tax status change.
+The Partnership prepared its best estimate of the resultant tax basis in the Operating Company for purposes of the Partnership's income tax provision for the period of the change, but information necessary for the partnership to finalize its determination was not available until unitholders' tax basis information was fully reported and the Partnership finalized its federal income tax computations for 2018.
+Based on such finalized information as of the third quarter 2019, the Partnership revised its estimate of the difference between its tax basis and its basis for financial accounting purposes in the Operating Company on the date of the tax status change, resulting in deferred income tax benefit of \$42.4 million included in the Partnership's income tax provision for the year ended December 31, 2019.
+At December 31, 2019, the Partnership has federal net operating loss carryforwards of approximately \$37.9 million which may be carried forward indefinitely to offset future taxable income.

-Management considers the likelihood that the Partnership's net operating losses and other deferred tax attributes will be utilized prior to their expiration.
-At December 31, 2018, Management's assessment included consideration of all available positive and negative evidence including the anticipated timing of reversal of deferred tax liabilities and projected future taxable income.
-As a result of the assessment, Management determined that it is more likely than not that the Partnership will realize its deferred tax assets.
+Management considers the likelihood that the Partnership's net operating losses and other deferred tax attributes will be utilized prior to their expiration, if applicable.
+At December 31, 2019, management's assessment included consideration of all available positive and negative evidence including the anticipated timing of reversal of deferred tax liabilities and projected future taxable income.
+As a result of the assessment, a valuation allowance was recorded at December 31, 2019 related to state net operating loss carryforwards not anticipated to be utilized prior to expiration.
+Management determined that it is more likely than not that the Partnership will realize its remaining deferred tax assets.